 Pumpkin tagliatelle with flower pesto and without eggs.

-Traditional recipe and with Bimby
+Traditional recipe with the Thermomix

 Have fun in the kitchen.